GITAM-Open-Source-Community/Web-Dev-Projects/Framework Projects/README.md

 ---

-I you have any projects dont in the the following frame works.
+If you have any projects done in the the following frameworks.
 * Flask
 * Django
 * Nodejs
+* React
+* VueJs
+* Angular
-* other.
+* or anyother framework

 Push them in their respective folders.

-creat a folder of ur project name and push them in there respective folders.
+creat a folder with your project name and push them in there respective folders.
 <br>
-**Note:** make sure ur project tech stack matches the with the following folder
+**Note:** make sure your project tech stack matches the with the following folder

 ## 😎 Folder Structure.
 ---